jgolla/PI-Coresight-Custom-Symbols/TimeSeriesChart.md

     })(window.Coresight);
     ```

 1. The next step is to create the HTML template for this symbol.
 The chart that we will be using only needs a `div` tag to attach to.
-So we will create a HTML file in the same directory as our Javascript file and name it `sym-timeserieschart-template.html`.
+So we will create a HTML file in the same directory as our JavaScript file and name it `sym-timeserieschart-template.html`.
 We are setting the height and width of this `div` to take up the full space available.

     ```html
     <div id="container" style="width:100%;height:100%"></div>